RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-vwii.md

 1. Open the Homebrew Channel
 2. Launch the ww-43db-patcher

-If you install a theme, you will have to run the ww-43db-patcher once more {: .notice--info}
+If you install a theme, you will have to run the ww-43db-patcher once more.
+{: .notice--info}

 ##### Section IV - Using RiiConnect24